romanz/amodem/doc/INSTALL.md

 If you can't find the command-line utilities (after running `pip install --user`), please make sure that `~/.local/bin` is on your `PATH` variable (see a [relevant](https://github.com/pypa/pip/issues/3813) issue).

+If you can't find command-line utilities and are on macOS/OSX check `~/Library/Python/2.7/bin` and add to `PATH` if necessary (see a [relevant](https://github.com/romanz/trezor-agent/issues/155) issue).